lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 ![map-slide]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/map-slide-image.png)

 Finally, it is worth noting the scope of possibilities that comes with this kind of information.
-In the case of medieval Sentences Commentaries, we currently know of approximately 1,000 to 1,400 extant.
+In the case of medieval *Sentences* Commentaries, we currently know of approximately 1,000 to 1,400 extant texts.
 If each commentary survives in at least one witness (and many survive in several), this means that the there are potentially thousands of manuscripts scattered throughout world libraries.
 Further, witnesses for a single commentary are typically scattered throughout world libraries.
 This means that the same metadata organized by the *Sentences Commentary Text Archive* can be re-used multiple times to provide each holding library with a transcription for their particular witness of a text and a table of contents that structures the witness.
 Rather than each library redundantly collecting and then siloing this data for themselves, we can leverage the editorial work **already being done** by scholars and editors of these texts, and then distribute that data, via web-mentions, to all world libraries that have a related item in their collection.